Command-line reference

 }

-Examine the Logfile to get more verbose output¶
+Examine the tail of the AutoBernese log file to get more verbose output using:

 2023-06-28 11:38:12 | USERNAME | DEBUG | ab.data.ftp | OSLS00NOR_S_20230010000_01D_30S_MO.crx.gz already downloaded ...